-The Log of Appraisal Experience (REA 3004) must be used to document the Trainee's experience.
+The Log of Appraisal Experience (REA 3004) must be used to document the applicant's experience.
+Please review the instructions for the Log of Appraisal Experience (REA 3004) on page 3 of the log form.

-Supervisor Duties
+Supervisor's Duties

 Supervising appraisers must do the following: